 Some people totally neglect this crucial point, perhaps because they aren’t familiar with the tools that they can use to present their skills and themselves properly.
 If you want to have a shot at getting that perfect internship, you have to go beyond the advertised openings, LinkedIn posts and your personal network.
 You can go above and beyond by looking for a contact at your target company, reaching out and requesting a meeting.
 You’ll also need to do a lot of research on the company and write a carefully-crafted email that shows how passionate you are about the position and showcase your skills and previous accomplishments.

 If that’s not enough, why don’t you build your own personal website that will act as your online portfolio or business card and better yet link to your personal domain name.
-If you don’t have the technical knowledge to build your own website you can try GoDaddy’s Website Builder tool and build a professional looking website in under an hour.
+If you don’t have the technical knowledge to build your own website you can try GoDaddy’s Websites + Marketing tool and build a professional looking website using the Website Builder in under an hour.

 Where can you find an internship?